 1.1 This standard prescribes constructional particulars and other requirements for two varieties of handloom wool blankets, namely, barrack blankets, natural grey in shade and hospital blankets, natural brown in shade.

-1.2 This standard does not specify general appearance and feel of the blankets (see also 4.3).
+1.2 This standard does not specify general appearance and feel of the blankets (see 4.3).

 2 REFERENCES

 The standards listed in Annex A contain provisions which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of the standards indicated in Annex A.
+All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards.

 3 MANUFACTURE